KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 - Marked DIM\_Calendar as the official date table

 #### Data Model Layout
-The data model in this analysis comprised of 3 key areas: star schema, tables, cardinality
+The data model in this analysis comprised of 3 key areas: star schema, tables, and relationships.

-### Star Schema
+### 1. Star Schema
 This is a summary of the data model's star schema layout:

 ```